protesilaos/my-website/_pages/about.md

 (pictures too!).

-In May 2023 I received the _Google Open Source Peer Bonus Program_ award for my Emacs `modus-themes`:
+In May 2023 I received the _Google Open Source Peer Bonus Program_ award for my Emacs `modus-themes` package:
 <https://opensource.googleblog.com/2023/05/google-open-source-peer-bonus-program-announces-first-group-of-winners-2023.html>.
 Relevant essay of mine on _Accessibility and software freedom_:
 <https://protesilaos.com/codelog/2023-05-11-accessibility-software-freedom/>.

 ## protesilaos.com

 This website has been online since 2011.
-It contains more than 1000 entries on a wide range of topics, all of which are available under the appropriate _copyleft_ terms that ensure end user freedom—see the [license and resources](https://protesilaos.com/license/) page.
+It contains more than 1500 entries on a wide range of topics, all of which are available under the appropriate _copyleft_ terms that ensure end user freedom—see the [license and resources](https://protesilaos.com/license/) page.
 Read,